deniz-oezdemir/Transcendence/matchmaking/README.md

 1. Learn REST and websocket APIs - done: snapshot vs. realtime data
 2. Learn redis, decide whether its necessary or postgres is sufficient - done: redis better here
 3. Build only logic for matches first (no tournaments) and add unit tests.
-4. Try integration with redis if needed.
+4. Try integration with redis if needed. - done
-5. Dockerize.
+5. Dockerize. - done
 6. Build all other logic as described in User Stories above and add unit test.
 7. Integrate with other services.